MarwanRefaat/transcend/README.md

 - [ ] Start Y Combinator Application
 - [ ] Create guide for GitHub Codespace with pre-configured extensions
 - [ ] Test GitHub action for converting M4A to MP3
+- [ ] Add instructions to the songs.md file explaining the folder structure

 # Gallery